boardcon/EM3566/docs/source/software.rst

    mount -t ext4 /dev/block/nvme0n1 /data/ssd
    ls /data/ssd

-If the ssd has been automatically mounted, execute the follow command to test
+If the SSD has been automatically mounted, execute the follow command to test

 .. code-block::